GemeenteNijmegen/os-remote-sensing/README.md

 Currently the application is a pre-release version (alpha).

-You may test it and use it under the condition that you provide the project with feedback, improvements or extensions.
+You may test it and use it under the condition that you provide the project with feedback, improvements or extension.
 See Creative Commons licence below.

 ## Normalized Difference Vegetation Index (NDVI)